matrix-org/synapse/INSTALL.md

 ### Using PostgreSQL

 By default Synapse uses an [SQLite](https://sqlite.org/) database and in doing so trades performance for convenience.
-Almost all installations should opt to use [PostgreSQL](https://www.postgresql.org).
+Almost all installations should opt to use [PostgreSQL](https://www.postgresql.org) instead.
 Advantages include:

 - significant performance improvements due to the superior threading and caching model, smarter query optimiser